-- Birds are most sensitive to disturbance at the star of the breeding attempt, during egg laying and very early incubation, when they have invested less in the current attempt and have more time to lay a replacement clutch.
+- Birds are most sensitive to disturbance at the start of the breeding attempt, during egg laying and very early incubation, when they have invested less in the current attempt and have more time to lay a replacement clutch.

 - As you approach an open nest, try to see if a parent is sitting; a bird crouching low on a nest above eye level can very easily be missed.
-If this is not possible, gently tapping the vegetation on the approach will alert the bird to your presence at it will slip off quietly.
+If this is not possible, gently tapping the vegetation on approach will alert the bird to your presence and it will slip off quietly.

 - An equivalent approach can be taken for nestbox species by making a reasonably noisy approach and tapping the box before opening it, giving the bird the opportunity to leave.
 On opening the box, positioning your body across the aperture will reduce the risk of a remaining bird flying out, and the lid can then be lowered again gently.

 - Do not approach nests of diurnal species late in the day, when temperatures are low, or when it is raining.